carlybatist/cv4e/README.md

-# Using Machine Learning Models to Detect Lemurs from Passive Acoustic Data
+# Using ML Models to Detect Lemurs from Passive Acoustic Data

-Collected 2021-2022 in the southeastern rainforest corridor of Madagascar
+I use passive acoustic monitoring (PAM) to survey ruffed lemur populations in southeastern Madagascar.
+I've deployed PAM recorders (Audiomoths & Swifts) at sites across a 150km rainforest corridor where little to no research has taken place since the 1980s and for which we don’t know the distribution of lemurs.
+Building off work I began at CalTech's CV4Ecology Summer School, I’ll be using machine learning to automatically detect/pick out ruffed lemur calls in spectrograms from these long-term PAM recordings.
+These detections, combined with the spatial layout (GPS) of the devices, can then be used to model lemur distribution and range in the corridor.
+This will contribute to the next species census and help identify sites to prioritize for future conservation initiatives.